Meet the Therapist: June Webb

 You are a therapist in Norwich, Norfolk.
 What can you share with us about seeing clients in that area?

 Many people live in isolated places in Norfolk and again this impacts on them economically and socially in the work opportunities and other resources available to them such as public transport.
 They find accessing mental health support difficult and it is often fragmented and of a temporary nature due to the NHS only providing certain therapies in certain forms.
+I have attempted to help expand that by creating a charity specifically aimed at supporting those living and working in Norfolk.

 What’s your consultation room like?